Partners for Improvement in Islington labelled 'gangsters' at heated leaseholder meeting

 Members of Islington Leaseholder Association (ILA) also slammed the Partners - which include Rydon Property Maintenance and Hyde Housing Association - for producing "propaganda" reports about its performance and users satisfaction levels, and for an alleged lack of accountability.

-Partners chief exec Tom Irvine has now failed to attend the two last leaseholders meetings, despite claims he was invited weeks in advance.
+Partners chief exec Tom Irvine failed to attend the two previous leaseholders meetings, despite claims he was invited weeks in advance.

 "What I want is for Mr Irvine in that chair in a room full of Partners [leaseholders]," said ILA chair Dr Brian Potter.
 "You would have to remove all the sharp objects from the room - he would be in danger.